manifold-systems/manifold/docs/articles/preprocessor.md

 I've hyperlinked Manifold's documentation for these guys.

 An extremely useful feature involves the symbols you can reference from `#if`.
-Not only can you reference symbols you've defined with `#define`, but you also have a host of other symbol sources that are visible to all your project's files.
-These include symbols defined in `build.properties` files, which you can place in parent directories starting with the source root.
-You can also define symbols using javac's `-Akey[=value]` compiler arguments.
-Last but not least the preprocessor provides builtin symbols reflecting environment settings such as `JAVA_9_OR_LATER` and `JPMS_NAMED`.
+Not only can you reference symbols you've defined with `#define`, you can also define and use symbols from a host of other sources that are visible to all your project's files.
+These include `build.properties` files, which you can place in parent directories starting with the source root, and javac's `-Akey[=value]` compiler arguments.
+Additionally, the preprocessor provides builtin symbols reflecting environment settings such as `JAVA_9_OR_LATER` and `JPMS_NAMED`.

-Note unlike with `#define` symbols, you can define symbols with *values* using `build.properties` and `-Akey[=value]` compiler arguments.
-In this case you can use *equality expressions* to test the value:
+Note unlike with `#define` symbols, you can define symbols with *string values* using `build.properties` and `-Akey[=value]` compiler arguments.
+In this case you can use *equality expressions* `==` and `!=` to test the value:

 ```java
 #if FOO_VERSION == "1.2.0"